 To track visitors with Google Analytics when book now buttons are installed on your website cross-domain tracking needs to be set up.
 Analytics needs to know visitors will flow from your website to your Trekksoft account by clicking the book now button and completing the booking in the popup.
 Without cross-domain tracking setup Analytics would see a site visitor that clicks the book now button as a new visitor.
 So for example, if a visitor clicks a Google ad to get to your website and then completes the booking Analytics would not make the connection that the visitor who clicked the ad was the same visitor that completed a booking.
-But with cross-domain tracking setup, it would.
+But with a cross-domain tracking setup, it would.

 After setting up GTM we will setup Analytics to be deployed from there including the settings necessary to achieve cross-domain tracking.
 Finally, I will test by going through the booking process and watching the real-time reporting in Analytics.

 After signing in to Google Tag Manager you will be prompted to create an account and container.
 Simply give the account a name (for your reference) and select your country.
 For the container also give it a name, normally the same as your website and for where to use select the web.
 Finally, click create and agree to the Terms.
 The Google Tag Manager code snippet will then be displayed.
 The code is divided into 2 parts, the first should go in the head tag section of your website.
 The second part goes into the body tag section.

 If you are running your website on WordPress, there are many plugins that will allow you to install the GTM code without editing code.
 Alternatively, you can make a child theme of your existing theme (can also get a plugin to do this).
 This ensures that if anything goes wrong while working on the code you can default back to the main theme and all will be working as before.